Spoiler: It's not the reason you have trouble losing weight.

 Researchers don't yet know exactly what causes this phenomenon.
 But studies have suggested that it has to do with hormonal changes after weight loss that both slow your metabolism and make you feel hungrier.

-To help with this problem, Sohrevardi sometimes prescribes medications that suppress appetite.
+To help with this problem, doctors at Rush sometimes prescribe medications that suppress appetite.
 The FDA has approved a handful of appetite suppressants that have been shown to help people maintain weight loss when combined with exercise and healthy eating habits.
 There aren't yet medications designed to increase the speed of your metabolism.

 Regardless of your weight, eating too little can backfire by slowing the rate at which your body burns calories.

-"I've seen people try not eating all day until dinner," Sohrevardi says.
-"That actually signals to your body that there's a shortage of food, so your metabolic rate goes very low.
-And as soon as you eat anything, your body is trying to store every single calorie in that food."
+For instance, some people skip breakfast and lunch and just eat dinner.
+But not eating all day actually signals to your body that there's a shortage of food, so your metabolic rate goes very low.
+And as soon as you eat anything, your body is trying to store every single calorie in that food.

 Even if you want and need to lose a lot of weight, you should aim to eat three or four small meals a day, comprising mostly vegetables, whole grains and lean proteins.